pranitg10/Airline-Passenger-Satisfaction-Analysis-Using-Power-BI/README.md

 ### Conclusion

 This Power BI dashboard offers valuable insights into the factors affecting passenger satisfaction for Emirates Airline.
-By leveraging these insights, airlines can identify areas for service improvement—particularly in the online booking process and food services—and target specific passenger segments to enhance overall satisfaction.
+By leveraging these insights, airlines can identify areas for service improvement particularly in the online booking process and food services and target specific passenger segments to enhance overall satisfaction.